 Triggers for all of the graphs are armed simultaneously.
-Once triggering is armed, it remains in that state until you switch it off, or the trigger is activated.
+Once triggering is armed, it remains in that state until you switch it off.
 If trigger settings are modified or are added for other parameters, they are armed as soon as you exit the setting screen.

-4.3.5 Saving Scanner / OBD-II/EOBD Data Files
+Saving and Reviewing Scanner / OBD-II/EOBD Data Files